xanmankey/FishingForPhish/docs/api.rst

 scrape
 ------

 The scrape class is a useful compilation of all the scraping-related methods used, from saving a screenshot of a full webpage to checking if a site responded with no errors.
-There is no encompassing method (such as initializeAll()) in the scrape class, but the comprehensive __init__ function and variety of supporting methods provide a lot of inheritable functionality.
-You will probably not want to create an instance of the scrape class, as it serves as a base initialization class to be inherited from, and cannot be used effectively standalone.
+The goFish() method is used to encompass the majority of the scrape class's functionality, providing a method for iterating and validating urls, in addition to parsing html, css, and taking a screenshot for analysis, and the comprehensive __init__ function and variety of supporting methods provide a lot of inheritable functionality.

 The scrape class inherits all attributes from the initialize class and declares 8 new ones: